carlosedp/chiselv/README.md

 [![Scala CI](https://github.com/carlosedp/chiselv/actions/workflows/scala.yml/badge.svg)](https://github.com/carlosedp/chiselv/actions/workflows/scala.yml)

-This project is a learning exercise for both writing a RISC-V core and also better understand [Chisel](https://www.chisel-lang.org/), an HDL language based on Scala.
+This project is a learning exercise for digital design, writing a RISC-V core and also have a deeper understanding of [Chisel](https://www.chisel-lang.org/), an HDL language based on Scala.

 Currently the target builds a RV32I core.